dariancc/dariancc/README.md

 - 👋 Hi, I’m @dariancc
 - 👀 I’m interested in creating apps that help others.
-I am also a pharmacist interested in investing.
+I work in healthcare and am also interested in investing.
 - 🌱 I’m currently taking CS50x intro to CS.
 - 💞️ I’m looking to collaborate on anything!
 - 📫 Darian.c.c@gmail.com